metamath/metamath-exe/doc/BUILD.md

 ### autoconf

-This Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from the input _autoconf.ac_, along with its input file _config.h.in_.
+This Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from the input _configure.ac_, along with its input file _config.h.in_.
 It needs a _configure.ac_ input file, that in a nutshell contains a list of properties to test the OS for.